-We are often asked about buying a property with partner, be they couples, friends or family as an easy way of getting into the property market or expanding a portfolio faster than you could acting alone.
+We are often asked about buying a property with another person, be they couples, friends or family it can be an easy way of getting into the property market or expanding a portfolio faster than you could do acting alone.
 It can be a great outcome however there are traps and technicalities you need to consider.
-The most important being that no matter which way you choose all parties are liable for the entire debt ( joint & severally liable ).
+The most important being that no matter which lender you choose all parties are liable for the entire debt ( joint & severally liable ).
 This is usually enforced either by having all parties on the mortgage document or all parties as guarantors for each other.
-This will include anyone who doesn’t require a loan ie: they have sufficient cash available for their share.
+This will even include anyone of the buyers who doesn’t require a loan ie: they have sufficient cash available for their share.
 As far lenders are concerned if your name appears on the title then you are to one extent or another liable for the total debt secured against that property.

 Also keep in mind that while some lenders offer what appears to be separate loans to each borrower ie: the accounts are in each individuals names, don’t think you are released from responsibility as these loans still require all participants to guarantee the entire debt.
-You have to realise that this is a liability for each individual and can have very serious impact on an individual’s future ability to obtain further finance ie: you have to declare all of the debt ( not just your share ) meanwhile you only get credit for your share of the income … there are some exceptions but not many.
+This is a liability for each individual and can have very serious impact on an individual’s future ability to obtain further finance ie: as you normally have to declare all of the debt ( not just your share ) meanwhile you only get credit for your share of the income … there are some exceptions but not many.

-Typically a husband and wife jointly borrowing to purchase the family home.
+This is typically a couple ( married or defacto ) jointly borrowing to purchase the family home.
 Both borrowers are liable for the total debt and on the death of one borrower the remaining borrower/s take up that persons share of ownership.
 For investment properties the income and tax are typically treated as 50/50% so a borrower with a large income may not be maximising their deductions under this structure.
 However lenders like joint loans, they are cheap and simple to structure and enforce.

 Tenants in Common